Name: Sakada Vladimir Fedorovich

 Case History

-In October 2020, security forces conducted searches of believers in Sevastopol.
-The day before, the FSB initiated a criminal case against Vladimir Maladyka, Yevgeniy Zhukov and Vladimir Sakada.
-They were accused of organizing the activities of an extremist organization only because of their faith in Jehovah God.
-The charges were based on video recordings of four worship services of Jehovah’s Witnesses made by FSB agents.
-The believers spent a day in a temporary detention facility, then the court sent them to a pre-trial detention center.
-In April 2021, the case went to trial.
-During the hearings, FSB officer Dmitriy Shevchenko, who conducted surveillance of the believers, stated that no signs of extremism or facts of inciting religious hatred were identified in their actions.
-During the investigation and trial each men spent more than a year and four months in a pre-trial detention center and more than eight months under house arrest.
-In October 2022, the court sentenced them to six years in prison in a general regime colony.
-An appeal upheld the decision a year later.
+In October 2020, law enforcement officers conducted searches in the homes of believers in Sevastopol.
+The day before, the FSB initiated a criminal case against Vladimir Maladyka, Yevgeniy Zhukov, and Vladimir Sakada.
+They were charged with organizing the activity of an extremist organization only because of their faith in Jehovah God.
+The charge was based on video recordings of four meetings for worship of Jehovah’s Witnesses made by FSB agents.
+The believers spent a day in a temporary detention facility, then the court sent them to a pretrial detention center.
+In April 2021, the case went to court.
+During the investigation and trial, they spent more than 1 year and 4 months in a pretrial detention center and more than 8 months under house arrest.
+In October 2022, the court sentenced them to 6 years in a penal colony.
+The court of appeal upheld this decision a year later, and in December 2024, the verdict was finally upheld by the court of cassation.
+In June 2026, Yevgeniy Zhukov was released.